kksgandhi/personal_site/emotional labor.md

 ### Hiding your true emotions

-Smiling when you want to cry, or being [diplomatic](diplomacy) to someone who you hate.
+Smiling when you want to cry, or being [[diplomacy|diplomatic]] to someone who you hate.

 ### Managing a household